alien4cloud/alien4cloud.github.io/developer_guide/ui_plugins.md

 # Adding translations files
 You might have some keys to translate when doing ui views.
 You can register your translations files by using the `registerTranslations` function of the **plugins** module.
-The function takes as argument, the prefix and the suffix(`json` by default if not provided) of the translation file.
+The function takes as argument, the prefix (path to the files, including their prefix) and the suffix(`json` by default if not provided) of the translation file.
+Note that the files are static resources, thus, you must prefix their access path with the base url of our plugin ui provided by alien4cloud in the __plugins__ module.
 For example, assuming you have a languages data folder `data/languages/` with the following files for english and french translation: `my_plugin_locale-en-us.json, my_plugin_locale-fr-fr.json`, you can register them by doing the following (somewhere in one of your scripts, recommended to do it in your entry point script):

 {% highlight javascript%}
 //[...]
+var pluginId = 'a4c-plugin-sample';
 var plugins = require('plugins');
-//prefix is: my_plugin_locale-
+//local prefix is: my_plugin_locale-
+//global prefix would be: plugins.base(pluginId) + 'data/languages/my_plugin_locale-'
 //suffix is: json
-plugins.registerTranslations('data/languages/my_plugin_locale-', 'json')
+plugins.registerTranslations(plugins.base(pluginId) + 'data/languages/my_plugin_locale-', 'json')
 //[...]
 {% endhighlight%}